🧪 Input Costs · Updated Weekly

 -- $/MMBtu Henry Hub

-Natural gas is the primary feedstock for urea, anhydrous, and UAN-32.
+Natural gas is the primary feedstock for nitrogen fertilizers like urea and ammonium sulfate (AMS).
 A $1/MMBtu increase typically adds $20–$30/ton to nitrogen fertilizer prices within 60–90 days.
 Watch gas prices now to anticipate next season’s input costs.

 Why Prices Move